Connecting Networks

 Cascading Multi-port Networks

-To make specific connections between multi-port Networks, two solutions are available, which mostly depends of the complexity of the circuit one wants to build:
+To make specific connections between multi-port Networks, three solutions are available, which mostly depends of the complexity of the circuit one wants to build:

 • For reduced number of connection(s): the connect() function